Jed Johnson (interior designer): Legacy

-Following his death, House & Garden magazine dedicated an issue to Johnson, and Architectural Digest ran a five-page photo layout of his work.
-His friend Ingrid Sischy, editor-in-chief of Interview magazine, memorialized him in the Winter 1996 issue.
-In 1996, Johnson was inducted into the Interior Design Hall of Fame.
+Following his death in 1996, House & Garden devoted an issue to Johnson, while Architectural Digest published a five-page photographic feature on his work.
+His friend Ingrid Sischy, editor-in-chief of Interview, memorialized him in the magazine's Winter 1996 issue.
+In 1996, Johnson was inducted posthumously into the Interior Design Hall of Fame.

+Johnson's twin brother, Jay Johnson, became president of Jed Johnson & Associates and carried out his plans to open a textiles showroom in New York's Fine Arts Building in 1996.
+Chelsea Editions specialized in high-quality, historically accurate embroidered textiles for the design trade.

-Johnson's twin brother Jay Johnson inherited his decorating business Jed Johnson & Associates.
-In 1997, Johnson's protégé Arthur Dunnam was appointed the design director and the company became Jed Johnson Associates.
-In 2017, the company was rebranded as Arthur Dunnam for Jed Johnson Studio.
+In 1997, Johnson's protégé Arthur Dunnam was appointed the design director of Jed Johnson & Associates and the company became Jed Johnson Associates.
+In 2017, it was rebranded as Arthur Dunnam for Jed Johnson Studio.
 In 2024, the company was renamed Dunnam Zerbini Design.

 In 2005, Jay Johnson established Jed Johnson Home to pay tribute to and carry on his brother's legacy by offering designers and architects luxury textiles for interior usage.

 In 2005, Rizzoli published the book Jed Johnson: Opulent Restraint, Interiors, a monograph documenting his career.
-Organized by Jay Johnson, the book has contributions from architecture critic Paul Goldberger, former Interview editor Bob Colacello, Yves Saint Laurent co-founder Pierre Berge, and former Interview co-owner Sandy Brant.
+Organized by Jay Johnson, the book has contributions from Paul Goldberger, Bob Colacello, Pierre Berge, and Sandy Brant.
 A celebratory re-edition of the book was released in 2023.

 In 2010, Johnson was named by Architectural Digest as one of "The World's 20 Greatest Designers of All Time."

 In 2022, Johnson's relationship with Warhol was explored in the Netflix docuseries The Andy Warhol Diaries.